neurala/aitrios-tools/upload-v2/README.md

 # AITRIOS V2 Uploader Tool

 Use this tool to upload+convert models and to upload Edge App Packages.
+This tool temporarily also contains functionality for controlling execution and logging.
+See the **TODO** below.

 This tool is specific to Console V2.

 ## Usage Examples